Darrelle Revis: Tampa Bay Buccaneers

-On April 21, 2013, Revis was traded to the Tampa Bay Buccaneers.
+On April 21, 2013, Revis was traded to the Tampa Bay Buccaneers in exchange for the Buccaneers' 2013 first round pick (13th overall, used on Sheldon Richardson) and a 2014 fourth round conditional pick, which could become a third round pick.

 Revis flew a private jet to travel to Tampa, Florida for an official physical.
 After being examined by team doctors, including head team orthopedist John Zvijac and director of sports medicine Todd Toriscelli, Revis was deemed healthy.

 The Jets gave Revis permission to visit the Buccaneers on Sunday morning after reaching an agreement with Tampa Bay on the transaction.
 Revis was successful in getting one of the biggest contracts in the NFL, in line with other elite players such as defensive end Mario Williams (six years, $96 million), wide receivers Calvin Johnson (eight years, $132 million) and Larry Fitzgerald (eight years, $113 million) received.
 Revis' 6-year deal was worth $96 million, making him the highest paid defensive back in NFL history, however there was no guaranteed money included.

-The Jets received the Buccaneers' 2013 first round pick (13th overall, used on Sheldon Richardson) and a 2014 fourth round conditional pick, which could become a third round pick.

 Revis made his debut with the Buccaneers on September 8, 2013, playing against his former team, the New York Jets.
 He had his first interception as a Buccaneer on September 29, against the Arizona Cardinals.
-On December 27, Revis was selected to his 5th Pro Bowl, his first with Tampa Bay.
+On December 27, Revis was selected to his fifth Pro Bowl, his first with Tampa Bay.
 After the season, he was named SN Comeback Player Of The Year.
 During his first and only season with Tampa Bay, Revis started all 16 games with a sack, 2 interceptions, 11 passes defended, 2 forced fumbles, a fumble recovery, and 50 tackles.
+He was ranked 37th by his fellow players on the NFL Top 100 Players of 2014.

 Despite Revis' outstanding season, he was not an ideal fit for Tampa Bay's defensive system.
 When Lovie Smith was hired to replace Greg Schiano, he brought his Tampa 2 defense with him, a zone defense that is focused on an elite middle linebacker, not a shutdown corner.
-Revis, being an elite man-to-man cornerback, was rumored to be on the trading block because of his large $16 million salary for the 2014 season.
+Revis, being an elite man-to-man cornerback, was rumored to be on the trade bloc because of his large $16 million salary for the 2014 season.

 On March 12, 2014, the Bucs released Revis after several failed attempts to trade him, making him an unrestricted free agent for the first time of his career.